B.C. rolls out 2017 flu shots - Revelstoke Review

 The flu vaccine is now available at clinics and pharmacies across B.C., and the province is urging people to get theirs early.

-“The flu is a highly contagious disease from which people can take actions to protect themselves,” said provincial health officer Dr. Perry Kendall in a release issued Wednesday.
+“The flu is a highly contagious disease from which people can take actions to protect themselves,” said provincial health officer Dr. Perry Kendall in a release issued on Nov.
+8.

 “Getting your flu shot early and washing your hands frequently can help protect yourself, and others, from contracting and spreading the flu.”